-On the other hand, I have to recognize that developing a significant cyber-presence for a language is not easy.
+On the other hand, I have to recognize that developing a significant cyber-presence for a language isn't easy.
 There's a sort of 'critical mass' of Internet penetration which has to build up in a country, before a language develops a vibrant cyber-life.
 It's not much use, really, to have just one or two sites in a local language on the Web.
 People wanting to use or find out about the language would soon get bored.
 The number of sites has to build up until, suddenly, everybody's using them and adding to them and talking about them.
 That's a magic moment, and only a few hundred languages have so far reached it.
 In the jargon of the Internet, there needs to be lots of good 'content' in the local languages out there, and until there is, people will stay using the languages that have managed to accumulate content - English, in particular.

-So the character of a multilingual Internet isn't entirely clear.
+So the future of a multilingual Internet isn't guaranteed.
 It will all depend on how quickly new sites can build up a local language momentum.
 There are also a number of practical difficulties.
 Until quite recently there were real problems in using the characters of the keyboard to cope with the alphabetical diversity of the world's languages.
 Because it was the English alphabet that was the standard, only a very few non-English accents and diacritics could be handled.
 If it was a foreign word with some strange-looking accent marks, the Internet software would simply ignore them, and assume they weren't important.
 This can still happen - but things have moved on a great deal since then.
 First, the basic set of keyboard characters, the so-called ASCII set, was extended, so that the commoner non-English diacritics could be included.
 But even then it only allowed up to 256 characters - and there are far more letter shapes in the world than that.
 Just think of the array of shapes you find in Arabic, Hindi, Chinese, Korean, and the many other languages which don't use the Latin alphabet.
-Today, a new coding system, the UNICODE system, is much more sophisticated: in its latest version it allows the representation on screen of over 94,000 characters - but that's still well short of the total number of written characters in all the world's languages, which have been estimated to be c.175,000.
+Today, a new coding system, the UNICODE system, is much more sophisticated: it allows the representation on screen of over 65,000 characters.
+That should be plenty - but the implementation of this system is still in its infancy.

 My feeling is that the future looks good for Web multilingualism, and a number of influential people seem to share this view.
-Ned Thomas, for instance, is editor of a bulletin called Contact - the quarterly publication of the European Bureau of Lesser Used Languages.
-In an editorial in 2000 he said: "It is not the case ... that all languages will be marginalized on the Net by English.
-On the contrary, there will be a great demand for multilingual Web sites, for multilingual data retrieval, for machine translation, for voice recognition systems to be multilingual."
-And Tyler Chambers, the creator of various Web language projects, agrees: "The future of the Internet", he says, "is even more multilingualism and cross-cultural exploration and understanding than we've already seen."
-I concur.
+Ned Thomas, for instance, is editor of a bulletin called Contact - it's the quarterly publication of the European Bureau of Lesser Used Languages.
+In an editorial last year he said: 'It is not the case ... that all languages will be marginalized on the Net by English.
+On the contrary, there will be a great demand for multilingual Web sites, for multilingual data retrieval, for machine translation, for voice recognition systems to be multilingual.'
+And Tyler Chambers, the creator of various Web language projects, agrees: 'the future of the Internet', he says, 'is even more multilingualism and cross-cultural exploration and understanding than we've already seen.'
+I agree.
 The Web offers a World Wide Welcome for global linguistic diversity.
-And in an era when so many languages of the world are dving (estimates suggest that half the world's languages will have disappeared by the end of this century), such optimism is truly revolutionary.